robmooney/TreesDemo/README.md

 	node trees.js

 In the iOS app change the SERVER_HOST #define if you want to use something other than localhost.
-You'll need to do this if you intend to run on a device.
+You'll need to do this if you intend to run on a iOS device.